utiasSTARS/PhoenixDrone-sitl_gazebo/README.md

 ### GStreamer Support
-If you want support for the GStreamer camera plugin, make sure to install GStreamer before running `cmake`.
-Eg. on Ubuntu with:
+If you want support for the GStreamer camera plugin, make sure to install GStreamer before running `cmake`: e.g. on Ubuntu with:
 ```
 sudo apt-get install gstreamer1.0-* libgstreamer1.0-*
 ```